capwater4/subreddit-keyword-discord-notifier/README.md

 Download all files above into 1 directory and build locally after filling out .env.

 ### Python Script
 Uses python 3.9, probably compatible with other versions.
-Fill out .env.
+Fill out .env within the same directory.

 ## Usage
 * By deafult, every 60 seconds the script will check the 10 most recent posts from your subreddit for keywords